FactoryBoy/factory_boy/docs/reference.rst

 Its sole argument is the name of the method to call.
 Extra arguments and keyword arguments for the target method may also be provided.

-Once the object has been generated, the method will be called, with the arguments provided in the :class:`PostGenerationMethodCall` declaration, and keyword arguments taken from the combination of :class:`PostGenerationMethodCall` declaration and prefix-based values:
+Once the object has been generated, the method will be called, with arguments taken from either the :class:`PostGenerationMethodCall` or prefix-based values:

+- If a value was extracted from kwargs (i.e an argument for the name the :class:`PostGenerationMethodCall` was declared under):

+  - If the declaration mentionned zero or one argument, the value is passed directly to the method
+  - If the declaration used two or more arguments, the value is passed as ``*args`` to the method

+- Otherwise, the arguments used when declaring the :class:`PostGenerationMethodCall` are used

+- Keywords extracted from the factory arguments are merged into the defaults present in the :class:`PostGenerationMethodCall` declaration.

 .. code-block:: python